An in to the Internship Process

 - Meet with your Site Supervisor

-- Fill out a Proposal Form and submit it to the IST 971 course on Blackboard before starting work at the site
+- Fill out the Proposal form and upload it to the Bb for IST 971

 - During the internship

-- Fill out the Learning Agreement and submit it to the IST 971 course on Blackboard after you have worked 30 hours
+- Fill out the Learning Agreement, upload it to the Bb for IST 971

 - Work the necessary number of hours

-- Complete any postings and/or assignment(s) for your Faculty Supervisor
+- Complete any remaining assignment(s) for your Faculty Supervisor

 - Upon completion of the assignment

-- Fill out the Student Evaluation Form and submit it to the IST 971 course on Blackboard
+Fill out the Student Evaluation Form (upload it to the Bb for IST 971)

 - Remind your Site Supervisor to complete an evaluation form

-- Complete any assignment(s), if required, for your Faculty Supervisor
+- Complete all remaining assignments (if not already done) for your Faculty Supervisor